translate/pootle/docs/features/terminology.rst

 .. versionadded:: 2.1

-Project administrators can generate a list of frequently occurring terms from the *Translate* tab in the Pootle interface, which can help to quickly standardize some frequently occurring terms.
+Project administrators can generate a list of frequently occurring terms from the *Terminology* tab in the Pootle interface, which can help to quickly standardize some frequently occurring terms.
 It is also possible to add extra entries.
 This is based on the :ref:`poterminology <toolkit:poterminology>` tool from the Translate Toolkit.